highchair/artinruins-com/_property/chinese-restaurants.md

     alt: 'Luke’s restauirant was located on the first floor of a taller commercial office building.
 A large neon sign took up most of the space above the entrance and retail window. '
   - url: lukes-postcard-undated.jpg
   - url: lukes-location-2019.jpg
+  - url: ming-garden-1937.jpg
+    caption: 'Exchange Place in 1937 — electric trolley buses are in use.
+Ming’s Garden wouldn’t open for another few years in the building with the AUTO LOANS sign.
+The nearby Waldorf Cafeteria can be seen along with many mid-century advertising signs.
+John Hutchins Cady Research Scrapbooks Collection, Providence Public Library'
+  - url: ming-garden-1950c.jpg
+    caption: 'Ming Garden building circa mid-1950s (The People’s Bank building was constructed in 1949).
+John Hutchins Cady Research Scrapbooks Collection, Providence Public Library'
   - url: ming-garden-1977.jpg
-    alt: 'The Ming Garden was in the ground floor of a narrow three story commercial building.
+    alt: 'The Ming Garden occupied the first two floors of a narrow three story commercial building.
 A large neon sign occupies most of the third floor, and the building shares a wall with a much taller former bank building.'
   - url: ming-garden-location-2019.jpg
   - url: ming-garden-typewriter.jpg
     caption: 'Lilly Tow’s typewriter used to compose newspaper ads for the Ming Garden Restaurant in Providence.
 Note card reads: “At this underwood typewriter Lilly Tow wrote the daily specials and advertisements for Ming Garden and other Tow family restaurants.
 Through her advertisements, Lilly was able to attract new clientele to the Tow restaurants.
 Her witty poems and catchy slogans were tailored for specific populations in Rhode Island.”'
   - url: port-arthur-gold-coin-dorrance-weybosset.jpg
     caption: 'Many comments mentioned Port Arthur, seen here on the corner of Dorrance and Westminster.
 Date unknown.'

-imagescredit: 'Contributions from the Providence Journal and Google Streetview.'
+imagescredit: 'Contributions from John Ballantine, the Providence Journal, <a href="//provlibdigital.org/islandora/object/islandora%3A5578"> target="_blank">John Hutchins Cady Research Scrapbooks Collection</a> at the Providence Public Library, and Google Streetview.'
 ---